-Onam is a Godlike festival from the God's own country.
+Onam is a Godlike festival from God's own country.
 It is the time of the year when Kerala is exhilarated with trumpets, drums, elephants, boat races, dances, art, music, floral decorations, lights, colours, rituals and the delicious Onasadya without which the celebrations are incomplete.
 Whether you're a Malayali or not, the spirit of Onam is Universal.
 Let's Arpo Irro, Irro! to the festival of togetherness.

 The Mahabali legend that spins the tale of OnamAccording to Hindu Mythology, the Brahmin sage Prahlada had a grandson named Mahabali who took over the three worlds by defeating the Gods (Devas).
 In Vaishnavism, the Devas approached Lord Vishnu to help them in the battle against Mahabali, Vishnu refused considering Mahabali being a good ruler and his devotee.
 Mahabali performed a Yajna after his victory over the Gods and had to grant anyone any request.
 Lord Vishnu took this opportunity to test Mahabali's devotion and approached Mahabali in the avatar of a dwarf boy called Vamana.

 The traditional snake boat race is an essential event during the festival of Onam.
-It includes races of various kind such as paddled longboats, snake boats and traditional boats of Kerala.
+It includes races of a various kind such as paddled longboats, snake boats and traditional boats of Kerala.
 Vachipaatu or the boat song is sung during the boat race to entertain the crowd and encourage the canoers.
 This event can be witnessed on the Pampa River of Kerala.

 The Sadya, meaning banquet in Malayalam, is a vegetarian meal that is served on a banana leaf.
 There are a variety of 29 dishes that are laid over the leaf with less or more number.
 The feast reflects the spirit of Onam with some items such as Rice, Sambar, Chips, Sharkaravaratti, Injipuli, Pappadam, Avial, Olan, Pickle, Dal, Thoran, Ghee, Rasam, Puliseri, Erisheri, Pachadi, Coconut Chutney, Moru and which ends with a sweet, savoury Payasam.

 Onam celebration spans over 12 days with numerous festivities.
-It is observed by mostly Hindus in its pure traditional form.
+It is observed by most Hindus in its pure traditional form.
 The first ten days of Onam are the most important which begins with Atham.

 Atham (1 September 2019)On the day of Atham, festivities begin at the Vamanamoorthy Thirrikara Temple in Kochi, where a grand procession is held called as Athachamayam.
 The day marks the preparations of the visit of Mahabali to his Kingdom.
 This is followed by the laying of Pookalam which is made of only yellow petals.
 The Pookalam on Atham is known as Athapoo which is made of only one layer that gets added on progressively as each day of Onam passes.
 Statues of Mahabali and Vamana are placed on the courtyards that are dung-plastered in front of the house.

 Chithira (2 September 2019)On the second day of Onam, two more layers of orange and creamy yellow flowers are added to the Pookalam.
 People clean their houses and visit temples on this day.

 Chodhi (3 September, 2019)The third day of Onam is when people buy new clothes otherwise called as Onakkodi.
 Women dress up in Kasavi Saree, and men purchase mundu while young girls wear Pattu Pavada.
-Families go shopping as well gift each other jewels and clothes.
+Families go shopping as well as gift each other jewels and clothes.
 The third layer of flowers is added to the Pookalam as well.

 Vishakam (4 September 2019)This day is considered as the most auspicious as the Onasadya preparations commence.
 The woman in the family stock up ingredients from the market.
 Usually, markets hold their harvest sale during this period making Kerala markets the busiest place.
 The dishes go up to 26 - 30 in different families.
 After all, Onasadya is all about filling the plantain leaf with dishes until there's no space left.

-The Vallamkali or Snake boat races flag-off on the Pamba River and the Pookalam grow bigger.
+Anizham (5 September 2019)The Vallamkali or Snake boat races flag-off on the Pamba River and the Pookalam grow bigger.

-Fresh flowers are added to the Pookalam and families visit their ancestral homes and spend some time, exchange gifts etc.
+Thriketa (6 September, 2019)Fresh flowers are added to the Pookalam and families visit their ancestral homes and spend some time, exchange gifts etc.

 Moolam (7 September 2019)Most temples start offering Onasadya on this day.
 Families prepare a shorter version of the Sadya.
 The Pulikali and Kaikottukali are performed at various places in Kerala.
 The state starts getting colourful and busy with celebrations.

 Pooradam (8 September 2019)The day begins with the ritual of installing clay statues of Mahabali and Vamana commonly called Onathappam in the centre of Pookalam.
 They are the representation of Mahabali, and fixing these statues symbolises an invitation to Mahabali to visit each house.
 By now the Pookalam is much bigger and complex.

-Uthradam - (9 September, 2019)
+Uthradam (9 September 2019)

 This is considered as the Onam even when the preparations reach its zenith.
 The devotees fully prepare themselves to welcome King Mahabali the next day.

-This day is the eve of Onam and considered as the First Onam.
+Uthradam/First Onam (10 September, 2019)This day is the eve of Onam and considered as the First Onam.
 It is the most auspicious day to purchase fresh fruits and vegetables.
 According to traditional beliefs, Mahabali arrives in Kerala on this day.
 Hence, people clean their houses and do their final Onam shopping.

 Thiruvonam (11 September 2019)The main day of Onam festival when people apply rice flour batter on the entrance of their houses as a traditional welcome sign, take a shower and dress up in new clothes and also distribute alms to the poor and needy.
 This is the day King Mahabali visits each home and blesses every family in Kerala.
 The Pookalam is completed perfectly, and the families gather to feast on the Onasadya.